Skip to main content

 • The value of the property verified by the Administration for the purposes of other taxes.

-Note: No deduction of any type of expense will be made on the amount resulting from the application of the percentage that, in each case, corresponds.
+Note: No deduction of any type of expense will be made on the amount resulting from the application of the percentage that applies in each case.

 Properties acquired, transferred or intended for different uses in 2022

-In the case of properties acquired or transferred in the year 2022 or that have been leased, subleased or used for an economic activity during part of the year, as well as in other cases in which the property has been at the disposal of its owners or usufructuaries only for a period of time. part of the year, the income attributable to this concept will be that which proportionally corresponds to the number of days included in said period.
+In the case of properties acquired or transferred in the year 2022 or that have been leased, subleased or used for an economic activity for part of the year, as well as in other cases in which the property has been at the disposal of its owners or usufructuaries only for part of the year, the income attributable to this concept will be that which proportionally corresponds to the number of days included in said period.

 Special case: real rights of use by turn over real estate

-The right of use by shift that can be constituted as a limited real right or as a seasonal rental contract, will give rise to the imputation of real estate income only in the cases of real rights of use by shift on property.
+The right of timeshare use, which may be constituted as a limited real right or as a seasonal lease contract, will give rise to the imputation of real estate income only in the cases of real estate timeshare rights over real estate.

-In these cases, the imputation must be made by the owner of the real right applying the percentage of 2% or 1.1%, as appropriate, to the result of prorating the cadastral value of the Real Estate Tax (IBI) based on the duration. annual (days, weeks or months) of the use period.
+In these cases, the imputation must be made by the owner of the real right by applying the percentage of 2% or 1.1%, as appropriate, to the result of prorating the cadastral value of the Real Estate Tax (IBI) based on the annual duration (days, weeks or months) of the period of use.

-If on the date of accrual of personal income tax the properties lacked a cadastral value or this had not been notified to the owner, the acquisition price of the use right will be taken as the basis for imputation.
+If on the date of accrual of personal income tax the properties do not have a cadastral value or this has not been notified to the owner, the acquisition price of the right of use will be taken as the basis for imputation.

 The imputation of real estate income to the holders of these rights will not apply when their duration does not exceed 2 weeks per year.